 On the days when there really are fewer queues, that would suggest only that there are fewer cashiers available which might even mean that the wait to be served is longer than on other days.6And, if it’s a well-designed Post Office, there’s probably only ever one queue, with the person at the front going to whichever cashier first becomes available.

 I found this example in an article about the correct use of “less” vs “fewer”.
 The article’s author certainly did think the announcement should say “fewer queues”.
 Others argue that the distinction between “less” and “fewer” is a myth.
-There’s no need to get drawn into that debate here: in this particular case, I say “less” and “fewer” are both wrong!
+But whatever your views on the “less vs fewer” debate, I say both are wrong in this particular case!

 None of these examples turns on the writer using an unusual word or using a word that doesn’t mean what the writer thinks it means.
 They all arise because the writer used everyday words, but failed to think about whether they were using them correctly.